Sugiuma/Sugiuma/README.md

 📌 Targeting

 I'm actively exploring two tracks:

-→ **DV roles** at semiconductor companies where I can apply AI to verification workflows
+1. **DV roles** at semiconductor companies where I can apply AI to verification workflows.

-→ **AI/ML / Data roles** at SaaS and tech companies where I can build intelligent, production-grade systems
+2. **AI/ML / Data roles** at SaaS and tech companies where I can build intelligent, production-grade systems

 My engineering background shapes how I think about ML — I care deeply about edge cases, reliability, and making systems that actually work under pressure.